-Unlike a bond measure, which districts can only use to fund school construction projects, revenue from the parcel tax can cover the costs of teacher salaries, music education intervention programs and the like.
+Unlike a bond measure, which districts can only use to fund school construction projects, the revenue from the parcel tax can be spent on teacher salaries, music education, or intervention programs.

 The district launched an aggressive campaign to pass Measure A, even seeking the guidance of top political consulting firm TBWB Strategies.
 School officials also enlisted the help of an army of involved parents and prominent citizens—including several members of the City Council—to assist in the campaign for Measure A.

-Now that Measure A has passed, the school board must decide how best to spend the money.
+Now that Measure A has passed, in the coming months, the school board will decide how best to spend the money.
 School Board President Janet Chew called the community "the clear winner" in the fight to pass Measure A.

 "The many hours of work that our parent, student, and staff volunteers put in and the support from our entire community combine to demonstrate the value that we place on our schools and what an integral part they play in the strength of this community which we love," she wrote an e-mail to Patch.
 "Through this hard work and coming together, we have shown our commitment to the education of our children and our future."